mkht/DSCR_FileAssoc/README.md

 ----
 ## ChangeLog
 ### Not Released
++ Improve compatibility for Windows 10
++ Windows 7 is no longer supported.
 + The parameter `PsDscRunAsCredential` is now mandatory.
-+ Windows 7 is no longer supported.

 ### 0.8.0
 Initial pre-release for public.